UP governor sacks Suheldev Bhartiya Samaj Party chief from cabinet on Adityanath’s recommendation

 Uttar Pradesh Governor Ram Naik on Monday sacked Suheldev Bhartiya Samaj Party chief Om Prakash Rajbhar from the cabinet on Chief Minister Adityanath’s recommendation.
 Adityanath has also recommended that other party leaders holding the rank of minister of state be removed immediately, PTI reported.

 Rajbhar was the backward class welfare and divyangjan empowerment minister in the Adityanath-led government.
 The Suheldev Bharatiya Samaj Party had won four Assembly seats in the elections in 2017.
+BJP MLA and Minister of State Anil Rajbhar has been given additional charge of departments headed by Rajbhar, reported ANI.

 Rajbhar had claimed earlier this month that he resigned as minister from the Uttar Pradesh Cabinet on April 13, but it is yet to be accepted.
 Rajbhar alleged that the BJP was misusing his party’s name and flag for election campaigning in the state.